ajohn-wick/deepf1-ai-engineer/README.md

 When prompted if you want to continue with the deletion of all the environments and local files created by Amplify CLI, enter `y`.

-ALL AWS resources provisioned via the [Deploy the sample](#deploy-the-sample) section will be deleted.
+ALL AWS resources provisioned via the [Deploy the sample to AWS](#deploy-the-sample-to-aws) section will be deleted.

 ## Resources